||Strenuous, Strenuous Plus

 - Lots of great hiking

-There is one luggage transfer: our extra luggage will be transferred from Cortina to Staulanza, where you will be able to swap out items.
-Once we depart Staulanza, our extra luggage be transferred to our hotel in Forno di Zoldo.
-This exchange or resupply allows packs to be lighter.
+Our extra luggage will meet us once partway through the trip.
+Luggage will be transferred from Cortina to Staulanza, where you will be able to swap out items.
+Once we depart Staulanza, our extra luggage will then be transferred to our hotel in Forno di Zoldo.
+This exchange or resupply allows us to keep our packs a bit lighter.
 Other than this one transfer, hikers will need to carry their personal items with them.
 (See our sample packing list.)
 With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to about 15 lbs., including lunch and water.

 ACCOMMODATIONS AND FACILITIES

 Rifugios (mountain huts): A rifugio is a mountain “lodge” that offers simple overnight accommodations for hikers.
-The rifugios can vary greatly depending on where they are located, however, they all are situated in amazing places.
+The rifugios can vary greatly depending on where they are located; however, they all are situated in amazing places.
+We will stay in bunkrooms for 4 – 8 persons or in private twin/double rooms.
+Staulanza is a small, simple inn with rooms for 3 or 4 hikers.

-• Rifugios Fordara, Scotoni, Cinque Torri are more like simple mountain inns and have reasonably spacious and quite nice bunks rooms (top and bottom beds).
-They have very nice bathrooms, complete with hot showers.
-Blankets, pillows and a small bath towel are provided at each of these rifugios.
+- Rifugios Fodara, Scotoni, Cinque Torri, and Staulanza are more like simple mountain inns and have spacious and nice bunks rooms (top and bottom beds) that sleep from 4 – 6 persons.
+They have very nice shared bathrooms, with hot showers.
+Blankets, pillows, and a bath towel are provided at each of these rifugios.